Boostport/kubernetes-vault/README.md

 ## Development
 PRs are highly welcomed!

-We use glide as our dependency manager.
-To work on the project, install glide, then run `glide install --strip-vendor`.
+We use [dep](https://github.com/golang/dep) as our dependency manager.
+To work on the project, install dep, then run `dep ensure`.

 Docker is used to build the binaries, so you need to have docker installed.

-The project also comes with a few scripts to simplify building binaries and docker images for testing.
+Production images can be built using multi-stage docker builds by building the respective dockerfile in each binary's folder.

-Simply run `build.sh` to build the binaries.
-To build the docker images, run `build-dev-images.sh`.
+For development, simply run `build.sh` to build the binaries.
+To build the development docker images, run `build-dev-images.sh`.
-Running `build-images.sh` also automatically runs `build.sh`.
+Running `build-dev-images.sh` also automatically runs `build.sh`.

 The `Dockerfile.dev` files are used to build development/testing images, while the `Dockerfile` files are used to build production images.